servable-community/servable-documentation/docs/getstarted/tools.md

 The servable dashboard is a fork of the Parse Dashboard aimed at providing the best Servable experience.

-It is available with the CLI when launching a full fledged local app.
+It is available with the CLI when launching a full-fledged local app.